-In this course you will be using <oXygen/> XML Editor version 12.3 (oXygen for short from now on) for XML related work.
-The work includes writing XML Schema files with corresponding XML files, writing XQuery code and running it, and performing XSLT transformations.
+In this course you will be using <oXygen/> XML Editor version 14 (oXygen for short from now on) for XML related work.
+The work includes writing XML Schema files with corresponding XML files, writing XQuery code and running it.

 We will now go through the above listed tasks and see how they're done in oXygen.
 This is not a tutorial about XML and XML related technologies in themselves, but rather how you work with the things just mentioned in oXygen.